FAQ

 Frequently Asked Questions

-What laser devices are supported?
+Which laser devices are supported?

-Accordingly, devices that use Bluetooth® Classic are not supported.
+Devices using Bluetooth® Classic are not supported.

-Which browsers and devices are supported?
+What browsers and end devices are supported?

-For the laser connection we-measure.io relies on the experimental Web Bluetooth API and therefore we can't make any effort to support old Operating Systems or Browsers.
+For the laser connection we-measure.io relies on the experimental Web Bluetooth API and therefore we can't make any effort to support old operating systems or browsers.

-My measurement device does not connect to the application, what can I do?
+My measurement device does not connect to the application.
+What can I do?

-Work yourself through the following list:
+Work your way through the following list:

 - Laser is switched on and bluetooth is enabled (may be indicated by Bluetooth symbol on the screen)